zaid-ahmed1/Quiz-Quest/README.md

 # Quiz-Quest
 Quiz game developed in Unity and C# by Zaid Ahmed.
+Islamic themed.